londonaicentre/.github/profile/README.md

 The London Artificial Intelligence Centre for Value-Based Healthcare ('AI Centre', or 'London AI Centre', or 'AIC') is a collaboration between NHS organisations, universities, and commercial partners, bound together by Terms of Reference and individual partnership agreements.
 Our founding members can be seen [here](https://www.aicentre.co.uk/our-partners).

 Our engineers, scientists, and clinical data experts work across national technology and data science programmes, and undertake strategic commercial partnerships in Real-World Data and AI model development.
-As well as the work found here, the AI Centre hosts the NHS Clinical AI Fellowship, and programmes of work in AI policy and strategy, and large scale NHS-commercial technology collaborations (including the [AI Deployment Engine / Federated Learning and Interoperability Platform](https://github.com/AI4VBH)).
+As well as the work found here, the AI Centre hosts the NHS Clinical AI Fellowship, and programmes of work in AI policy and strategy, and large scale NHS-commercial technology collaborations (including the [Artificial Intelligence Deployment Engine / Federated Learning and Interoperability Platform](https://github.com/AI4VBH)).

 This GitHub organisation hosts our work across the following functions:
 1. Leading high-value public sector and research programmes (such as the London Secure Data Environment, and within the NHS Genomics AI Network)